97.9 F

 VDOT’s study to add express lanes to the south side of Beltway draws skepticism

 VDOT’s study covers 11 miles of the Capital Beltway from Springfield, Va. to Oxon Hill, Md., just south of Alexandria and including the Woodrow Wilson Bridge.
 The corridor regularly has commuter traffic back-ups in the morning going into Virginia and in the evening going into Maryland.
-It also lacks any dedicated lanes for buses or carpools or a rail option.
+It also lacks any dedicated lanes for buses or carpools or a option.

 The VDOT study is included in the National Capital Region’s Visualize 2045 Constrained Long Range Plan and VDOT’s Six-Year Improvement Program.
-The study is evaluating three alternatives: a no build scenario, adding one express lane in each direction, and adding two express lanes in each direction.
+The study is evaluating three alternatives: a no build scenario, adding one express lane in each direction, and adding two in each direction.

 VDOT says something needs to relieve congestion, and if nothing is built by 2050 it would take commuters and hour and 40 minutes longer to get from Braddock Road in Virginia across the Wilson Bridge and into Maryland.